Close Menu

 OUR LAW FIRM CAN HELP YOU WIN COPD BENEFITS

 In order to fight the SSA’s denials, you need a lawyer with experience.
-For example, Dianna Cannon has been helping her clients win SSDI benefits for over thirty years.
-Likewise, Brett Bunkall and Andria Summers have many years of legal experience.
+Dianna Cannon has been helping her clients win SSDI benefits for over thirty years.
+Likewise, Brett Bunkall and Andria Summers have years of legal experience.
 Together, we have won over 20,000 Social Security hearings.

 When you have COPD, it is hard to trust your future to a lawyer.
 We understand.
-That is why we include information about our attorneys on our website.
-Find out more about our lawyers and staff on our About Us page.
+That is why we include information about our attorneys on our About Us page.

-Likewise, if your case is set for a hearing, then we represent you at your hearing before a judge.
-One of the things we do is help you testify at your hearing.
+Likewise, if your case is set for a hearing, then we represent you before the judge.
+One of the things we do is prepare you testify at your hearing.
 For example, we meet with your before the hearing.
 At the meeting, we talk about how to answer questions.
 We also let you know what kind of questions you will be asked.
-Learn more about your Social Security hearing.
+Learn what questions the judge will ask at your Social Security hearing.

 WE CAN HELP YOU WITH YOUR COPD CASE NO MATTER WHERE YOU LIVE

-If you cannot work due to your COPD, then your Social Security case will dictate the money you have for the future.
-You need to hire a law firm that cares about your future benefits.
-Our lawyers and staff cares.
-And, we are one of the best Social Security law firms in the country.
+If you cannot work due to your COPD, then your SSDI benefits will dictate your future finances.
+You need to hire a law firm that cares about your future.
+Our lawyers and staff care.
+Better yet, we are one of the best Social Security law firms in the country.

 Likewise, we are one of the best Social Security firms in Las Vegas, Nevada.
-Nevada SSDI and SSI Information is on our website.
+Nevada SSDI and SSI Information is also available for you.

-Additionally, we are one of the best Social Security law firms in Utah.
-Learn more here about Utah SSD benefits.
-If you are from California, then read about California SSDI information.
+Additionally, we are the best Social Security law firm in Utah.
+Learn about Utah SSD benefits.
+If you are from California, then review California SSDI information.
 However, we can represent you in your COPD case no matter where you live.

 There are many law firms that claim they practice Social Security law.
 However, most of those firms do other types of cases.
 For example, some firms practice personal injury or Worker’s Compensation law.
 We don’t do that.
 Our law firm only takes Social Security cases.
 We believe it is important to focus on your COPD benefits and not other areas of law.